42northgroup/42Viral/readme.md

 ## Installation

+_As we are still in alpha development, these install instructions are written for core development_

 Currently, installation is written for Ubuntu Linux.
 Installation on other Linux distros is pretty similar; typically this is a case of dropping sudo in favor using a root shell.
 For non-Debian derivatives you would replace apt-get accordingly.
 For Red Hat derivatives apt-get would likely be replaced with yum.